Nourish Your Body and Soul

 Project Confirmation/Booking Travel

 If you submit your registration online, you should receive an automatic confirmation that your registration has been submitted and received.
 Once the minimum number of volunteers has been met and all details have been confirmed with the project host, we will send you a project confirmation, via email.
 These are generally sent out 6-8 weeks in advance of the project start.
+Note we will also wait to confirm every project until we confirm COVID protocols are in place and there are no travel/volunteer restrictions in place in the trip's region.

 - AHS is not responsible for lost funds due to canceled or modified travel itineraries.